Regularity of fundamental solutions for L\'evy-type operators: Introduction

 where $\alpha\in (0,2)$, $\kappa$ is bounded from below and above by positive constants, and $\beta$-H{\"o}lder continuous in the first variable with $\beta \in (0,1)$.
 The usual result concerning the regularity of the fundamental solution of $\partial_t = \LL $ is $\gamma$-H{\"o}lder continuity with $\gamma<\alpha$.
 We improve that result in more general setting taking into account the $\beta$ regularity of the coefficient $\kappa$.

 Of particular interest are the existence, estimates and regularity of the gradient of the fundamental solution for L{\'e}vy or L{\'e}vy-type operators \cite{MR2995789},\cite{MR3413864}, \cite{MR3981133}, \cite{GS-2017}; \cite{MR3544166}, \cite{MR3472835}.
 In this context our assumptions will imply $\alpha>1/2$.
-In a recent paper \cite{LSX-2020} this restriction was removed at the expense of additional constraints on the coefficient $\kappa$.
-As already mentioned the purpose of the present paper is to cover a wide class of operators and coefficient discussed in \cite{GS-2018} and \cite{S-2018}.
-In particular such that are not symmetric in the $z$ variable, thus not considered in \cite{LSX-2020}.
+In a recent paper \cite{LSX-2020} this restriction was removed at the expense of additional constraints on the coefficient $\kappa$ requiring strong symmetry properties in~$z$.
+As already mentioned, the purpose of the present paper is to cover a wide class of operators and coefficients discussed in \cite{GS-2018} and \cite{S-2018}.
+In particular ones that are not symmetric in the $z$ variable, thus not considered in \cite{LSX-2020}.
+What is more, such non-symmetry may cause a (time dependent) non-zero {\it internal drift} with a coefficient that is unbounded as time tends to zero (see \cite[Example~2]{S-2018}), which we cover in case $\Qa$ below.

 Under certain conditions, which require $\alpha>1$, we also prove existence, estimates and regularity of the second derivatives of the fundamental solution.
-Up to the knowledge of the author this result is new even for the operator $\LL$ above under any assumptions on the coefficient $\kappa$ that is not constant in $x$.
+To the best of the author's knowledge, this result is new even for the operator $\LL$ above under any assumptions on the coefficient $\kappa$ that is not constant in $x$.